samiamlabs/minireach_docs/source/navigation.rst

     >$ rosrun map_server map_server <map.yaml>

-The minireach_nav.launch file used above launches an istance of map_saver to load the map.
+The minireach_nav.launch file used above launches an instance of map_saver to load the map.
 It takes in the argument ``map_file`` which should be set to the map name, the default value is ``map_demo``.
 The minireach_nav also starts the localization system amcl that takes the initial pose estimation as argument.
 It is described in x and y coordinates and rotation around the z coordinate in the /map coordinate system according to:

 ================= ================================